Home > Get Started > Account Management

 In the Basic information step, enter a name and an optional description for the role.
 Then, click Next.

-In the Permissions step, select the permissions you want to assign to this role.
+In the Permissions step, select the platform-level and tenant-level permissions you want to assign to this role.
 Then, click Next.

 View customers – Allows users to view customers.